 With regard to our investments in Iridium and the merchant banking funds, we face exposure to changes in the fair value of the companies in which we have directly or indirectly invested, which historically has been volatile.
 Significant changes in the public equity markets, and particularly the quoted market value of our investment in Iridium, because of the relative size of that investment, may have a material effect on our results of operations.
 Volatility in the general equity markets would impact our operations primarily because of changes in the fair value of our merchant banking or principal investments that are publicly traded securities.
-Volatility in the availability of credit would impact our operations primarily because of changes in the fair value of merchant banking or principal investments that rely upon a portion of leverage to operate.
+Volatility in the availability of credit would impact our operations primarily because of changes in the fair value of leverage to operate.
 We have analyzed our potential exposure to general equity market risk by performing sensitivity analyses on those investments in publicly traded securities held by us.
-This analysis showed that if we assume that at March 31, 2013, the market prices of all public securities held by the Firm were 10% lower, the impact on our operations would be a decrease in revenues of \$2.6 million.
+This analysis showed that if we assume that at September 30, 2013, the market prices of all public securities held by the Firm were 10% lower, the impact on our operations would be a decrease in revenues of \$1.1 million.